wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 ### Version 1.1.4 and later

 As of version 1.1.4, the Wayfair plugin's Inventory Synchronization process is fully automated and cannot be started by the Plentymarkets user.
-After completing of all earlier steps in this guide, it is important to ensure that the Wayfair plugin is able perform Inventory Synchronization:
+After completing all earlier steps in this guide, it is important to ensure that the Wayfair plugin is able to perform Inventory Synchronization:

 1. Locate [the `Inventory` page](settings_guide.md#inventory-page) in the [Wayfair Market Settings] **-- If the `Full Inventory` page does not exist, do not continue - you must follow [the steps outlined for early versions of the plugin](#version-1.1.3-and-earlier)**.